 Disaster resilience education (DRE) is the development of hazard-related knowledge, skills and strategies, to enable learners to participate as active members in skilled and resilient communities.

 Disaster resilient young people:

-- recognise hazards and conditions that threaten the safety of their environment
+- recognise natural hazards and assess risks in their local environment

-- participate in personal and community recovery in the aftermath of a disaster or other traumatic event.
+- participate in actions for recovery in the aftermath of a disaster or other traumatic event.

 - develop resilient, confident, successful and responsible learners

-- address Australian Curriculum learning content in Health & Physical Education; Geography; Science; Civics & Citizenship; and the General Capabilities
+- implement Australian Curriculum-linked learning in: Geography; Science; Civics & Citizenship; Health & Physical Education; Sustainability and the General Capabilities

 - engage with Aboriginal and Torres Strait Islander histories and cultures

-- connect with experts in the science and geography of disasters
+- establish STEM partnerships with experts in the science of hazards and emergency management

-- explore global education themes of sustainability, climate change and human rights.
+- explore local geography, linked to global education themes of sustainability (including sustainable development goals - SDGs) climate change and human rights

 DRE is guided by the National Strategy for Disaster Resilience and the Sendai Framework for Disaster Risk Reduction 2015 - 2030.